nitantagarwal/Loan-Default-Prediction/README.md

 # Loan-Default-Prediction

 # Description:
-Built a predicitve modelt to predict the probabilty that a customer would default on loan, so the bank could identify the applications to approve loan and reduce their NPA(Non-Performing Assets).
+Built a predicitve modelt to predict the probabilty and determine if that customer would default on loan, so the bank could identify the applications to approve loan and reduce their NPA(Non-Performing Assets).
 The Dataset had 5,32,500 records and 45 variables.

 # Approach:
 1) Cleanned variables and converted to the required format